Ben Ruffin: Business career

 After serving as special assistant to Jim Hunt’s administration, Ruffin moved into the corporate business world.
 Because of his educational background, Ruffin was able to become a successful businessman.
 He worked as the vice president and special assistant to the president of North Carolina Mutual Life Insurance Company for two years.
 In 1986, he was appointed director of corporate affairs for R.J.R.
 Nabisco, and in 1989, he became vice president for Corporate Affairs at R.J.
 Reynolds Tobacco Company.
 In this position, he led the company with connections to minority businesses, better integrating the presence of minorities within the workforce.

 Ruffin's transition and rise to prominence in the business environment gave example to the black community of a leader doing well against the odds in corporate America.
 Rising to the senior-level position of vice president, Ruffin took the same passion and commitment he had in state government to R.J.
 Reynolds Tobacco Company.
 To increase employment opportunities for minorities, Ruffin pushed for the corporation to increase business with minority contractors.
 His work resulted in a significant growth in the number of minority employees and contracted work with minority businesses.

 In 1999, Ruffin moved from a full-time position with R.J.
 Reynolds to an advisory relationship.
-With mixed emotions, he retired from his position to focus more attention on his work with the university system as part of the UNC board of governors.
+With mixed emotions, he retired from his position to focus more attention on his work with the university system as part of the University of North Carolina Board of Governors.